-You can apply for a divorce immediately, but that does mean that you would have to do so on the basis of your spouse’s adultery or behaviour.
+If you have been married for a year or more then you can apply for a divorce immediately but that does mean that you would have to do so on the basis of your spouse’s adultery or behaviour.
 While that does not sound very appealing and may cause some argument, we can limit what you have to say about your spouse, and also send them a draft petition before we send it off to make the situation as amicable as possible.

 If you have been separate for 2 years or more, then you can apply for a divorce with your spouse’s consent without the need to prove any adultery or behaviour; if your spouse left you 2 years ago or more you can apply on the basis of ‘desertion’ without their consent and also if you have been separated for 5 years or more you can apply for divorce in the same way

 In terms of how long the divorce might actually take, it does vary case to case, however it may take around 6 months from start to finish and in some cases longer although in the meantime progress can be made in sorting out finances